navis-org/pymaid/docs/source/neurons.rst

 Class methods
 -------------

-See API documentation for :ref:`neuron-reference:` for a list of class methods.
+See API documentation for :ref:`neuron-reference` for a list of class methods.